lichkitsch/campaigns/README.md

 ## Heart Points

 Characters, along with many items and obstacles, have a resource called **heart points (HP)** which represents their overall integrity.
-After a successful action roll against a target, roll your level-specific **heart dice (HD)** and reduce their HP by the result.
-If an obstacle's HP reaches zero it is no longer a threat.
-If a character’s HP reaches zero they suffer a major narrative setback.
+After a successful action roll against a target, roll your level-specific **damage dice** and reduce their HP by the result.
+When HP reaches zero equipment breaks, obstacles are overcome, and characters suffer a major narrative setback.

-### Heart Dice by Level
+### Damage Dice by Level

 <table>
   <tbody>